learnapollo/learnapollo/content/exercises/react-03.md

 Before we start working directly on our goal to show the pokemons a trainer owns, let's take some time to get more familiar with some of the available options when using queries.

-### Query Variables
+### Static Query Variables

 One of the available query options are variables.
 A common use case for query variables is when we want to display the same type of information for two different nodes.
-We will see that use case in a subsequent exercise, but for now we are introducing a query variable to the `TrainerQuery`.
+We will see that use case shortly, but for now we are introducing a query variable to the `TrainerQuery`.
 This is how it looked like at the end of the last exercise:

 ```js
 const TrainerQuery = gql`query { Trainer(name: "__NAME__") { id name } }`